Analytics

 Cross-reference with customer events to categorize churn type.
 Build charts in a dashboard tool.

-Time required: 20–40 hours of engineering time to build.
+Time required: 20 to 40 hours of engineering time to build.
 Ongoing maintenance.

 Method 3: Automated Churn Analytics Tool